sarvagyakrcs/magnetar/README.md

   <img src="./docs/images/final-setteled-arch.png" alt="final settled architecture" width="420" />
 </div>

 **TL;DR:** We started with a simple CF Worker router spraying requests + collecting 5xx via a "collector" worker and dumping into Postgres.
-The collector is just an abstraction—all workers directly publish telemetry to a telemetry topic in Kafka and communicate via kafka-http-bridge.
+The collector is just an abstraction, all workers directly publish telemetry to a telemetry topic in Kafka and communicate via kafka http bridge.

 Now telemetry goes straight from the router → Kafka REST proxy → Go learner (Thompson Sampling) → router.
-Redis stays only for round-robin state, and learners consume Kafka instead of relying on a fragile Redis buffer.
+Redis stays only for round robin state, and learners consume Kafka instead of relying on a fragile Redis buffer.

-**Note:** Ngrok works for exposing the router but it rate-limits at ~400 req/min, so I mostly run the router locally for stress tests.
-(Test-bed still has ngrok URLs baked in if you want to try it.)
+**Note:** Ngrok works for exposing the router but it rate limits at ~400 req/min, so I mostly run the router locally for stress tests.
+(Test bed still has ngrok URLs baked in if you want to try it.)

----

 ## How to Run